Soulzys/ProArchPro/README.md

 Reminder : blue = facing / in contact with an obstacle, green = not facing / not in contact with any obstacle directly.

 ### Examples :
-*(a)* If you tick Face 05 as true (meaning the face appears blue), the actors will only be spawned "sticked" to the ceiling and never in contact with a wall.
+*(a)* If you only tick Face 05 as true (meaning the face appears blue) and left the other faces unticked (green), the actors will only be spawned "sticked" to the ceiling and never in contact with a wall.
-*(b)* If you tick both Face 03 and Face 06, the actors will only be spawned "sticked" on a wall and to the floor (or to any horizontal surface facing upward).
+*(b)* If you tick both Face 03 and Face 06 and left all the other faces unticked, the actors will only be spawned "sticked" on a wall and to the floor (or to any horizontal surface facing upward).

 ### ***NOTHING*** else is meant to be modified.
 Doing so is highly susceptible to end up with the project crashing.